Australian election on Saturday: What you need to know | Politics

 Australians vote on Saturday in a national election, with the conservative Liberal-National coalition seeking a fourth straight term and the Labor Party seeking a return to power after nine years in opposition.
 Opinion polls have shown Labor leading, but the gap has narrowed in the final weeks of campaigning.

-A strong showing by high-profile independent candidates campaigning on climate action, anti-corruption, and better treatment of women could lead to a hung parliament.
+A strong showing by high-profile independent candidates campaigning on climate action, integrity and gender equality could lead to a hung parliament.
 THE PARLIAMENT

 There are 40 seats up for election: six from each state and the four territory seats.
 GRAPHIC: https://tmsnrt.rs/3yKsiGJ